anibit/sswm/README.md

 This is a tool for logging the overall performance of website over time.

 It's written in Python and Javascript and is meant to be run from one machine to test the response time of another machine.
 It requires minimal setup beyond scheduling the metrics script (e.g. cron) and running the results views.
-Its only external dependency is [curl](http://curl.haxx.se/).
+Its only required external dependency is [curl](http://curl.haxx.se/).
+There is also an optional dependency on [XslxWriter](https://github.com/jmcnamara/XlsxWriter), if you want to enable downloads of Excell files of your data.

 Overview